 Our nationally recognized internship program affords students the opportunity to experience politics firsthand and apply what they have learned in the classroom to the real world of politics.
 Student interns make valuable networking contacts that assist them in the remainder of their formal education and their chosen careers.

-Have you called and setup your appointment to meet with our internship coordinator?
+Have you called and setup your appointment to meet with our internship coordinator Jenni Fitzgerald?
 Below is the necessary paperwork that students should bring with them when they come to their appointment.
 This includes the Application, DARS Report and you Resume.
-We have also included a link for tips on how to wirite a succesful resume.
+We have also included a link for tips on how to write a successful resume.
 We look forward to seeing you!

 - Students applying for out of town placements are required to write an essay consisting of 500 words describing how your past experiences qualify you for this internship and how you plan to use the internship to enhance you education.